History | Athletic Club Official Website

 Athletic's European Cup debut

-This is the time of the eleven villagers, symbols of Athletic and its youth academy.
-New titles see the Club’s popularity grow, there’s a first European Cup appearance and the first Fan Clubs are formed.
-San Mamés changes its look: the new Main Stand and the Arch -an icon of industrial Bilbao- are built.
+This is the time of "the eleven villagers", symbols of Athletic and our youth academy.
+New titles see the club’s popularity grow, there’s a first European Cup appearance and the first Fan Clubs are formed.
+San Mamés changes its look: the new Main Stand and the Arch - an icon of industrial Bilbao - are built.

 1950